Paragraph

 Election result

-After the closure of the polling stations at 9 pm the votes are counted.
-The Central Electoral Office in The Hague gathers all the local polling results, adds them up and determines the overall result of the election.
+The votes are counted after the closure of the polling stations at 9 pm.
+The Central Electoral Office in The Hague gathers all the local polling results, adds them up...

 New members of the House of Representatives